osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 [[file:files/data_streaming.PNG]]

 ## Starting Gazebo
-Make sure the Optitrack is plugged in and then start Gazebo on the linux machine:
+Make sure the Optitrack is plugged in and then start Gazebo on the Linux machine:

 ~~~
 gazebo --verbose worlds/arat.world